Tombiczek/Football-Club-Manager-Spring-Java/README.md

 ## Project Description
 This project for school helped me learn how to use Spring Boot and combine front-end and back-end technologies.
 I worked on making an application that connects to a database.
 Using tools like Maven and Tomcat Server made the work easier.
-I managed the project by myself using IntelliJ IDEA and GitHub.
 This project was a simple but real example of how to build an app by bringing different parts of programming together.

 ## Login Screen
 <img src = 'screenshots/index.png'/>